Azareal/Gosora/CONTRIBUTING.md

 Avoid hand-rolling queries.
 Use the builders, a ready built statement or a datastore structure instead.
 Preferably a datastore.

+Commits which require the patcher / update script to be run should be prefixed with "Database Changes: "

 More coming up.

 # JavaScript